Prior to gaining my first job as a junior web developer, I often wondered how much I could expect to earn.

 A friend of mine, recently found himself out of work when his employer suddenly went bust.
 One day, 2 weeks before payday and 4 weeks before xmas he got a phone call telling him not to bother going into work the following day.
 Bummer.
 In the short-term, this was a horrible position for my friend to be in, but, in the long-term, my friend may be quicker to notice any warning signs from an employer which may signal a similar scenario.
 If he chooses to start his own business, he may be more careful to avoid the traps he saw his hapless boss fall into.

 What should a junior web developer be paid (in an ideal world)?

-In my opinion, anything less than a salary of £16,500 for a web developer is poor, unless the employee has come straight from high school/sixth form and has no training/experience/knowledge whatsoever.
+In my opinion, anything less than a salary of £16,500 for a web developer in the UK is poor, unless the employee has come straight from high school/sixth form and has no training/experience/knowledge whatsoever.
 Providing a person has the initiative required to perform the role of a junior web developer, then I think a figure of around £18,000 a year is fair.

 If you are offered a job with a salary lower than £16,500, then I would think long and hard before accepting the offer – and decide what is right for you – it may be that you can see past the low salary in order to gain relevant experience – I certainly did.

 There will be people, who started their careers as web developers at much higher salaries than I did.
 I’m not so foolish, as to believe that my experiences will be shared by all, but I do think that a fair number of web developers will have started on salaries which did not accurately reflect their skills and qualifications.